Bachelor of Science in Radio-Television-Film

 - 3 hours Communication and Culture coursework

-- Radio-Television-Film students may not take more than 48 hours in the College of Communication
+- Radio-Television-Film students may not take more than 60 hours in the Moody College of Communication.

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
-The Flags required for Radio-TV-Film are:
+The Flags required for the all degrees from Moody College are:

 - Bring a student's total hours to 120